ncterry/NCTSecurityModule/README.md

 > .\RunNCTSecurityProgram.ps1
 Within the 'NCTSecurityModule' directory, the NCTSecurityProgram has an associated 'Shortcut' This can be run/pinned to anywhere on the machine; however, regardless of where it is run from, the default location that the NCTSecurityProgram will always used for data, reports, functions etc. is the WindowsPowershell location that the progrma copies itself to during execution:

+We created an temporary alias for this program.
+To make an alias permanent you need to add these commands to your profile as well:
+> notepad.exe $PROFILE
+> New-Alias nct "C:\Program Files\WindowsPowerShell\Modules\NCTSecurityModule\NCTSecurityProgram\RunNCTSecurityProgram.ps1"

 'C:\Program Files\WindowsPowerShell\Modules\NCTSecurityModule'
 This module setup can be done automatically as an Administrator in PowerShell 1) Move to where the NCTSecurityModule directory has been downloaded to.
 2) Install the Module: